ngrogg/dotfiles/README.md

 ## Files
 Included are the following files: <br>
+* **50-zsa.rules**, a UDEV rules file for the ZSA keyboards I use.
+Goes in `/etc/udev/rules.d/50-zsa.rules` on Linux.
 * **Microsoft.PowerShell_profile.ps1**, PowerShell rc file.
 Goes in `~/.config/powershell/Microsoft.PowerShell_profile.ps1` on Linux.
 * **.pylintrc**, pylint rc file.
 Goes in `~/.pylintrc`.
 * **templates**, Vim template files.
 Goes in `~/.vim/templates` and is configured as part of my .vimrc below.